krishnans2006/fpga-flight-sim/reports/report.typ

 In order to make efficient usage of DDR3, we devised a basic memory coalescing mechanism within gpu_wb_controller.
 At a high-level, the writeback controller waits for 8 sequential memory adddresses to be written to, after which point it executes one DDR3 write operation.
 In the event that the writeback controller recieves a memory address not in the same continguous area, it flushes the current buffer to DDR3, and then reads the new value.

-The FSM for writeback logic is shown in Figure 5.
+The FSM for writeback logic is shown in @writeback_fsm.

 #figure(
     image("media/wb_fsm.png"),